Juncheng-Dong/Partial-Least-Square/README.md

 ```python
 import pls
 ```
-It is a great that the package is installed, so let's celebrate
+It is great that the package is installed, so let's celebrate
 ```python
 pls.first_package()
 ```